 SM Goh pointed out that it is the advisers that wield the greatest influence on the type of plan a person purchases.
 I agree.
 We have been advocating term insurance for the past 7 years and not very much has changed.
 I believe real change will come when Singaporeans understand what insurance is for and begin to insist on term insurance.
 Salespeople will then have no choice but to sell it.

 It is a shame that clients have to tell this industry the right thing to do.
 But in this case of term insurance, it is the only way things will change.
 I look forward to the day when we have an advisory industry and not a sales one.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Sunday Times on 7th November 2010.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.